 Stroll along the sands and soak up the views, catch some rays and top up your suntan, or take a dip in the refreshingly cool lake waters.
-If you’re feeling active, you can try diverse water activities, beach volleyball, or fishing.
-Hiking trails wind through the park and you can explore the sand dunes too.
+You can try diverse water activities, beach volleyball, or fishing if you’re feeling active.
+Hiking trails wind through the park, and you can explore the sand dunes too.

 11. Visit Graafschap Church

 Established in 1862, Graafschap Church was at the heart of the Dutch immigrant community.
 The quaint log building houses the Graafschap Heritage Center today, where you can learn more about immigration to the area.
-The center details reasons for immigration, how people traveled overseas to start a new life, how early pioneers built log homes, and the ways in which migrants dealt with challenges and hardships.
+The center details reasons for immigration, how people traveled overseas to start a new life, how early pioneers built log homes, and how migrants dealt with challenges and hardships.

 Nearby, the active Graafschap Church is a beautiful piece of architecture that still retains a strong place at the heart of the local Christian community.
-In the grounds you can pay your respects to early settlers, and a simple stone with a plaque marks their burial site.
+You can pay your respects to early settlers on the grounds, and a simple stone with a plaque marks their burial site.